q-pratz-chem/python-package-best-practices/_episodes/05-package-structure.md

 Even with the imports fixed, if you try to run some of these functions, you may find yourself with an `ImportError`.
 This is because the functions can only see the code that has been "loaded" into their module.
-Each set of functions now exist in the context of their module "namespace".
+Each set of functions now exists in the context of their module "namespace".

 If we look at our original `functions.py` module, we will see that we had a number of import statements at the top of the file: